buymeagoat/Selenite/README.md

 - Write tests for new features
 - Update documentation as needed
 - Keep commits focused and descriptive

+### Work Tracking Policy

+All engineering work (code, docs, tests, automation) **must** originate from `docs/build/PRODUCTION_TASKS.md`.
+Before starting something new, add/confirm a task entry there; after finishing, update the status with a short summary.
+Nothing ships unless it’s tracked in that backlog.

 ## 📝 Roadmap